krfricke/rl-benchmark/README.md

 `output` is an optional parameter to set the output (pickle) file.
 If omitted, output will be saved in `./benchmarks`.

-`experiments` indicates how often the experiment should be run.

 `append` is an optional parameter which indicates if data should be appended to an existing output file.

+`force` is an optional parameter which indicates if an existing output file should be overwritten.

 `model` is an optional path for the `tf.train.Saver` class.
 If empty, model will not be saved.

 `save-model <num_episodes>` states after how many episodes the model should be saved.
-If 0, model will not be saved.
+If 0 or omitted, model will not be saved.

 `load-model <path>` states from which path to load the model (only for the first experiment, if more than one experiment should run).
 If omitted, it does not load a model.

 `history <file>` states the file where the history of the run should be periodically saved.
 If omitted, history will not be saved.